PFAS, we filter that.

 PFAS is the name given to the broad family of products called per-fluorinated compounds.
 You can’t see or taste them, but there are more than 12,000 chemicals including GenX, PFBS, PFHxS, PFBA, PFOS, PFPA, PFHxA, PFHpA, PFOA, & PFDA, that could be lurking in your drinking water, causing everything from birth defects to cancer.

-Perfluorooctanoic acid (PFOA) (conjugate base perfluorooctanoate), also known as C8, is a synthetic per-fluorinated carboxylic acid and fluorosurfactant.
-One industrial application is as a surfactant in the emulsion polymerization of fluoropolymers.
-It has been used in the manufacture of such prominent consumer goods as polytetrafluoroethylene (commercially known as Teflon).
+Perfluorooctanoic acid (PFOA), or C8, is a synthetic per-fluorinated carboxylic acid and fluorosurfactant.
+It serves as a surfactant in the emulsion polymerization of fluoropolymers and has been utilized in the production of widely recognized consumer goods like polytetrafluoroethylene (commercially known as Teflon).

-PFOA has been manufactured since the 1940s in industrial quantities.
-It is also formed by the degradation of precursors such as some fluorotelomers.
-The primary manufacturer of PFOS – 3M (known as Minnesota Mining and Manufacturing Company from 1902 to 2002) – began a production phase-out in 2002 in response to concerns by the United States Environmental Protection Agency and eight other companies agreed to gradually phase them out by 2015.
+PFOA has been produced in substantial amounts since the 1940s and can also be generated by the degradation of precursor compounds like certain fluorotelomers.
+In response to concerns from the United States Environmental Protection Agency, the primary manufacturer of PFOS, 3M (formerly known as Minnesota Mining and Manufacturing Company from 1902 to 2002), initiated a production phase-out in 2002.
+Additionally, eight other companies agreed to gradually phase out these compounds by 2015.

 Filter Removal Rates